d-madelis/Coastline/README.md

 # Coastline Analysis for Synthetic Geophysical Data

 ## Description
-This project provides a Python script (`coastline.py`) in the `src/` directory to analyze a coastline using a raster DTM (Digital Terrain Model) and synthetic geophysical point data.
+This project provides a Python script (`coastline.py`) in the `src/` directory to analyze a coastline using a raster DTM (Digital Terrain Model) and synthetic EM geophysical point data.

-Key features include:
+Key features:
 1. Loading a DTM raster and point data from HDF5.
-2. Building an alpha‐shape approximation of the coastline.
+2. Building an alpha-shape approximation of the coastline.
 3. Filtering terrestrial points located inland of the coastline.
-4. Computing distances from each point to the coastline.
+4. Computing the distance from each point to the coastline.
 5. Identifying the nearest and farthest points.
+6. Producing three diagnostic figures with `matplotlib`:
+   - DTM + coastline only
-6. Visualizing results with `matplotlib` (DTM + coastline + points).
+   - DTM + coastline + filtered EM data
+   - DTM + coastline + nearest/farthest points joined to the coast by dashed connectors
-7. Saving filtered data and the coastline geometry for further use.
+7. Saving filtered data (with per-point distance to coast) for further use.

 ---